ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. warning:: **Copy old modules with care!**

   Some older modules in Ansible Core have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``ANSIBLE_METADATA`` fields in the wrong order.
-These are legacy idioms that need updating - do not copy them into new modules.
+These are legacy files that need updating - do not copy them into new modules.
 Over time we're updating and correcting older modules.
 Please follow the guidelines on this page!

 .. _copyright: